Medically Reviewed by: Susan Hogan RN, RM, MSc

 Whether you're a fan or not, the best dummy can help soothe your little one when they're distressed, and help encourage them to fall asleep and the reason for this is simple; Babies are born with a strong sucking reflex, they have an innate ability to suck which they practice in the womb and explains how they know to intuitively suckle on their mother's breast when born.

-If you'd like to introduce a dummy or pacifier to your newborn, it can be difficult to know when to start or even how to determine which are the best dummies for your baby.
-You'll need to consider the dummy's texture, durability and age suitability first, as well as ensure they are easy to clean (sterilising them would be handy!).
-Just like when choosing the right bottles for breastfed babies, there's a variety of shapes and sizes available, so you'll want one that not only suits your baby but one that is also age-appropriate.
+If you'd like to introduce a dummy or pacifier to your newborn, it can be difficult to know when to start or how to know which dummies are the best for your baby.
+You'll need to consider the dummy's material, durability and age suitability, and check they are easy to clean (sterilising them would be handy!).
+Just like when choosing the right bottles for breastfed babies, there's a variety of shapes and sizes available and you may want to consider trying some of the best dummies for breastfed babies first.

-To get some expert advice, we also spoke to Susan Hogan, midwife and co-founder of The Baby Academy to gain further insight and expert advice on when to introduce a dummy to a newborn.
+To get some expert advice, we spoke to Susan Hogan, midwife and co-founder of The Baby Academy to gain insight on when to introduce a dummy to a newborn.

 Best baby dummies at a glance